luigicaputi/luigicaputi.github.io/_pages/publications.md

 11. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> and <a href="https://sites.google.com/view/sabino-di-trani-web-page/home-page"> Di Trani, S.</a>, <b>Multipath cohomology of directed graphs</b>.
 Accepted for publication on Algebraic & Geometric Topology.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2108.02690">2108.02690 </a>.

+12. Caputi, L., and <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a>,
+<b>On finite generation in magnitude (co)homology, and its torsion</b>, 2023.
+Accepted for publication on Bull.
+Lond.
+MAth.
+Soc.
+Available online at the arXiv:<a href="https://arxiv.org/abs/2302.06525">2302.06525 </a>.